andrewcurry2024/localstacks3ETL/README.md

 -	Grafana will display the metrics in a preconfigured dashboard
 -	In case of a failure, an email notification will be sent via SNS.
 -	HTML/HQuery interface can be used to upload the files and monitor the processing
+-
+## Grafana

+note for grafana to fully work you must change the password in the datasource, Grafana does not allow this to be automate via a cli. so copy what you set as DOCKER_INFLUXDB_INIT_ADMIN_TOKEN and just enter it into the datasource password and save.
+Everything else will be automatic.